Potnislab/AtDep_2021_metagenome/README.md

-The manuscript has been submitted for peer review and the preprint is now available in biorxiv (https://www.biorxiv.org/content/10.1101/2022.10.14.512112v1).
+The manuscript has been submitted for peer review and the preprint is now available in bioRxiv (https://www.biorxiv.org/content/10.1101/2022.10.14.512112v1).

 ## Abstract